Inca aqueducts: Caranqui

-The derelict remains of perhaps the last imperial settlement of the Incan empire, Caranqui, harbors some evidence for significant hydraulic architecture.
+The derelict remains of perhaps the last imperial settlement of the Inca empire, Caranqui, harbors some evidence for significant hydraulic architecture.
 As part of the northern expansion of the empire, Huayna Capac demonstrated complete control of water and possibly other fluids.
 After massacring the local men by drowning them in the nearby lake, Yaguarcocha, the Emperor erected an expansive water-system that was capable of captivating the empire's most elite.
-Having canals like most Incan settlements and estates, Caranqui's canals were unusual.
+Having canals like most Inca settlements and estates, Caranqui's canals were unusual.
 Open and closed stone-walled channels would run parallel to each other, something uncharacteristic from what has been studied before.
 Some archeologists believe that the purpose of two channels running side-by-side in the heart of the city was because they carried two different fluids.
 Also throughout the city are what seem to be pothole-like constructions meant to carry excess water away from the city.
 Some of the drains flowed water into what is thought to be a semi-subterranean temple.
 The temple has multiple floors in which the water drains through, accumulating in a large space that was likely anticipated for large performances.
-The significance of this temple is the size being much larger than most baths or pools in previous Incan constructions, but also its historical significance.
+The significance of this temple is the size being much larger than most baths or pools in previous Inca constructions, but also its historical significance.
 The temple is assuredly "estanque", a pool in which Pedro Cieza de León wrote about in his 1553 book Crónica del Perú.

 Influences on modern architecture

 Frank Lloyd Wright

-Famed American architect of the twentieth century, Frank Lloyd Wright, had known interests in Incan architecture.
+Famed American architect of the twentieth century, Frank Lloyd Wright, had known interests in Inca architecture.
 The Fallingwater house in Pennsylvania is an example of this.
-When observed though, elements of Incan architecture shine through their modern-contemporary counterparts.
+When observed though, elements of Inca architecture shine through their modern-contemporary counterparts.
 As the name implies, the property is defined by its manipulation of water.
-Channels, pools, and fountains run throughout the house just like Incan royal estates.
-Having water flow through rocks was a significant part of the Inca's spiritual and cultural identity, many fountains at Fallingwater are large rock structures with channels flowing through resembling those at Incan sites.
-Along with distinctly Incan-inspired water features, Fallingwater also uses large natural rocks.
-In Incan culture, these large natural rocks sometimes noted as "living rocks", carried much spiritual significance.
+Channels, pools, and fountains run throughout the house just like Inca royal estates.
+Having water flow through rocks was a significant part of the Inca's spiritual and cultural identity, many fountains at Fallingwater are large rock structures with channels flowing through resembling those at Inca sites.
+Along with distinctly Inca-inspired water features, Fallingwater also uses large natural rocks.
+In Inca culture, these large natural rocks sometimes noted as "living rocks", carried much spiritual significance.